IPL 2024: All-round Chennai beat Hyderabad in dominating show at Chepauk

 The 29-year-old has been one half of the new ball combination for Chennai alongside Deepak Chahar, but began badly with Travis Head and Abhishek Sharma hitting a six each off him.

-Then a discussion and the slower ball trick worked.
-Head tries a lofted shot, but finds Mitchell for his first catch of the night.
-Next ball, Hyderabad’s impact substitute gets hurried on to the ball and finds Moeen Ali beyond mid-off.
+Then a discussion later, and the slower ball trick worked.
+Head tried a lofted shot, but found Mitchell for his first catch of the night.
+On the next ball, Hyderabad’s impact substitute got hurried on to the ball and found Moeen Ali beyond mid-off.
 21/2 in a chase of 213.

-In his second over, Deshpande sends a length ball in to Markram who nudges it away for a single.
-But after conceding a boundary from Sharma, the 29-year-old repeats the same strategy that did Head in and Hyderabad lose three inside the first four overs.
+In his second over, Deshpande sent a length ball in to Markram who nudged it away for a single.
+But after conceding a boundary from Sharma, the 29-year-old repeated the same strategy that did Head in and Hyderabad lost three inside the first four overs.
 Deshpande would finish with 4/27, including the wicket of Hyderabad captain Pat Cummins in the 18th over.

 The Field’s Player of the Match